shlizee/NeuroAI/README.md

 Welcome to NeuroAI-UW seminar, a regular weekly seminar for UW community organized by [NeuroAI Shlizerman Lab](http://faculty.washington.edu/shlizee/).

-Meetings are currently held virtually (Summer \& Fall 2020).
+Meetings are currently held virtually (Summer \& Fall 2020, Winter 2021).
 Contact us if you would like to join!
 UW students can enroll into designated courses: AMATH 500L or EE 598F to participate in the seminarial activities.

 ## 2020 Autumn Schedule